-What You Need to Know Before Returning to Work After an Injury
+What To Know Before Returning To Work After An Injury

 Having a work-related injury can have a big impact on your life.
 In these circumstances, getting back to work is important to your overall health and well-being.
 The sooner you start planning to return to work, the earlier you can do so.
 Both you and your employer play an important part in this process.
 Here are some of the things you should know about returning to work after an accident or injury.

 Your employer should be able to:

 - Provide you with suitable and/or pre-injury employment for a minimum employment obligation period.

 - Obtain relevant information regarding your capacity to work.

 - Assess and propose the appropriate post-injury options for you.

 - Consider the most reasonable workplace support, aids or modifications to assist in your return to the job.